samlarby/Milestone-Project-1/README.md

     * Then use the branch dropdown menu to select main instead of none.
     * Then select root in the dropdown tab next to main.
     * Once completed press save.
-    * The github pages link is here <https://samlarby.github.io/Milestone-Project-1/>
+  * The github pages link is here <https://samlarby.github.io/The-Function-Gym/>

 ## Credits

+* I would like to thank my mentor Okwudiri Okoro for his help.

 ## Picture credits
 ### Pictures from the gallery page and hero image are from these opensource websites